 According to Lt.
-Sanneh, there was no point in time did he and Almamo Manneh had discussed any coup plot with Ousman Sonko to overthrow Yaya Jammeh from power.
+Sanneh, there was no point in time did he and Almamo Manneh had discussed any coup plot with Ousman Sonko to overthrow Yahya Jammeh from power.
 He said it was a fallacy for one to believe in that story, adding that even Jammeh himself never believe in that allegation against him and Almamo.
-He indicated that his arrest and the deliberate killing of Almamo Manneh was instigated by certain individuals ( names withheld) that has personal agenda and motives in trying to get closer to Yaya Jammeh so as to mislead him for their personal interest.
+He indicated that his arrest and the deliberate killing of Almamo Manneh was instigated by certain individuals ( names withheld) that has personal agenda and motives in trying to get closer to Yahya Jammeh so as to mislead him for their personal interest.

 Sanneh further stated that his work at State House also includes in safeguarding the integrity of president Jammeh and the presidential seat.
 He added that his arrest and incarceration has nothing to do with any coup plot but to get rid of him from State House and to enable certain selfish and power hungry individuals to achieve their ulterior motives.
-He alleged that those people had succeeded in destroying Yaya Jammeh as a president and as a person.
+He alleged that those people had succeeded in destroying Yahya Jammeh as a president and as a person.
 He added that Jammeh was completely misguided and mislead after he Sanneh was removal from State House.